sepandhaghighi/pyrgg/README.md

 - Dual Core CPU (2.0 Ghz+)
 - 4GB of RAM

-⚠️ Note that it may run on lower end equipment though good performance is not guaranteed.
+⚠️ Note that it may run on lower end equipment though good performance is not guaranteed

 ## Usage